open-feature/java-sdk-contrib/providers/unleash/README.md

 * Unleash OpenFeature Provider only supports boolean and string evaluation.
 * Unleash OpenFeature Provider only supports string variant type.

+## Unleash Provider Tests Strategies

+* Unit test based on Unleash instance with Unleash features schema file, with WireMock for API mocking.
+See [UnleashProviderTest.java](./src/test/java/dev/openfeature/contrib/providers/unleash/UnleashProviderTest.java) for more information.
+* Integration Test based on Unleash instance connected to a live server.
+This test is disabled by default, and meant for manual triggering only.
+See [UnleashProviderIntegrationTest.java](./src/test/java/dev/openfeature/contrib/providers/unleash/UnleashProviderIntegrationTest.java) for more information.

 ## References
 * [Unleash](https://getunleash.io)